 For some reason, Sarah became Sally in the Arabic version, an artistic license that hardly matters because the name is beautifully carried by the opening song's lyrics, a melody rejuvenating my heart whenever I remember it.

-If you have a moment, just listen to it on Youtube, it perfectly conveys the anime's tragic spirit but with the very faith in life that would never desert the imaginative heart of the heroine, Sarah, "A Little Princess" from Frances Hodgson Burnett's 1905 novel (also author of "Little Lord Fauntleroy").
+If you have a moment, just listen to it on Youtube, it perfectly conveys the anime's tragic spirit but with an unshakable faith in life that would never desert the heart of the heroine, Sarah, "A Little Princess" from Frances Hodgson Burnett's 1905 novel (also author of "Little Lord Fauntleroy").

 But Sarah is beyond these considerations, she's just two days shy away from saying goodbye to her Daddy, and the last day will be dedicated to a doll.
-And like in the best anime, the first episodes set the character's personalities as we see how the friendly and good-hearted Sarah manages to convince a reluctant tailor to sell her a decorative doll because she looked like the one she imagined in her dreams, Sarah's imagination and manners are so persuasive he'll give her the doll.
+And like in the best anime, the first episodes set the character's personalities as we see how the friendly and good-hearted Sarah manages to convince a reluctant tailor to sell her a decorative doll because she looked like the one she imagined in her dreams, Sarah's imagination and manners are so persuasive he gives it to her.

 Meanwhile, we also have glimpses of antagonistic personalities as Minchin tacitly disapproves the way Sarah is pampered, having a personal maid, a parrot, even a carriage driver (a street-smart kid Peter).
 She's eager to see Sarah's father leave so she can learn a few lessons about life.
 And then we get our first sour taste of "Princess Sarah" emotionality with the poignant farewell scene.
 Both Sarah and Mr. Crewe would stand behind a closed door, unaware that this is the last time they see each other.
 After two episodes, we're already moved to tears.